Create a Survey in less than 60 seconds!

 How to Calculate Standard Deviation in Excel

-How to compute standard deviation online?
-If you already use excel as part of your current workflow, you’re in luck!
 There are 6 formulas in Excel that’ll help you calculate the standard deviation.
 Here are the formulas or Excel functions:

 STDEV (or STDEV.S)

-The STDEV (or STDEV.S) is the sample standard deviation formula.
+The STDEV (or STDEV.S) is a sample standard deviation formula.
 Use this formula when you want to calculate sample standard deviation without having to account for any text or logical values.
 And yes, these formulas will work with the older versions of Excel.

 STDEVA